York & Yorkshire in a day

 You’ll begin the day with a fascinating walking tour of York, exploring the medieval city with an experienced York guide.
 Your guided tour of York will include a walk on the ancient city walls, a stroll down Shambles – York’s most famous street – and a fascinating look at the history of one of England’s most important cities.

 In the afternoon and early evening you’ll discover some of the amazing sights, scenery and countryside of Yorkshire on a driving tour.
-You’ll travel through the farmland and rural villages to visit some of the most amazing locations in North Yorkshire, including Rievaulx Abbey, the North York Moors National Park, the Yorkshire coastline at Staithes and Whitby (where you can enjoy fish & chips at the famous Magpie Cafe!).
+You’ll travel through the farmland and rural villages to visit some of the most amazing locations in North Yorkshire, including Rievaulx Abbey, the North York Moors National Park, the Yorkshire coastline at Whitby (where you can enjoy fish & chips at the famous Magpie Cafe!).

 We meet at Clifford’s Tower – also known as York Castle – to start our morning walking tour.
 Your guide will greet you at the steps to the castle.
 At 9am the walking tour will set off to explore the narrow streets, historic buildings and ancient alleyways of York.
 Your experienced guide will introduce you to the fascinating history of this truly remarkable city as you learn about Roman, Viking, Medieval and Victorian York.